-Why Improvement is required?
+13. Why Improvement is required?
 The Board has agreed in principle, subject to satisfactory trial arrangements to simplify the "call in" procedure for planning applications by working towards an electronic system that allows members to scrutinise applications remotely and respond to Officers' recommendations accordingly.
-This will bring efficiency benefits and reduce CNPA carbon emissions through less travel while still allowing for transparency about which planning applications have been "called in" and why.
+This will bring efficiency benefits and reduce CNPA carbon emissions through less travel while still allowing for transparency about which planning applications have been "called-in" and why.

-Timescale Finish the ongoing trial arrangements for the new electronic "call By January 2011 in" system and review Committee meeting schedule accordingly d) Joint working with local authorities
+Timescale Ι. Finish the ongoing trial arrangements for the new electronic "call-in" system and review Committee meeting schedule accordingly By January 2011

-Why Improvement is required?
-Now that the new Local Plan for the Park has been adopted it is important that we reinforce our already strong working relationships with the five local authorities.
+Joint working with local authorities

-Timescale Agree revised Protocol for planning with partner local authorities By Febuary 2011 Make special efforts to work closely with Perth and Kinross By March 2011 e) Enforcement activity
+15. Why Improvement is required?
+Now that the new Local Plan for the Park has been adopted (covering all parts of the Park except Perth and Kinross) it is important that we reinforce our already strong working relationships with the five local authorities.

-Council who are new to the National Park
+Timescale Ι. Agree revised Protocol for planning with partner local authorities By Febuary 2011 2.
+Make special efforts to work closely with Perth and Kinross Council who are new to the National Park By March 2011